 The TIAA Real Estate Account is principally derived from the market value of the underlying real estate holdings or other real-estate-related investments.
-Real estate holdings are valued principally.
+Real estate holdings are valued principally utilizing external appraisals, which are estimates of property values based on a professional's opinion.
+Purchases and sales of securities are recorded on a trade-date basis.